-Belgium U21 v Scotland U21
+Scotland U21s hold leaders Belgium to 0-0 draw

 Post update

-Foul by Marc Leonard (Scotland U21).
+Foul by Roméo Lavia (Belgium U21).

 Post update